CAA FOOTBALL ANNOUNCES INAUGURAL ALL-CONFERENCE HONORS

 -- CAA Football is the only conference to ever boast four schools in the National Quarterfinals during the same season (2004).

--- CAA Football has had a total of three teams (four times) compete in the National Championship game over the last five seasons.
+-- CAA Football has had three different teams compete in the National Championship game over the last four seasons.

--- CAA Football has had at least one team advance to the National Semifinal in eight of the last 11 seasons, including two this season.
+-- CAA Football has had at least one team advance to the National Semifinal in seven of the last 10 seasons.

--- CAA Football is 3-3 in NCAA Division I National Championship games.
+-- CAA Football is 10-19 in NCAA Division I National Championship Quarterfinal games (8-17 vs. non-conference foes).

--- Over the last five seasons only CAA Football, the Gateway Conference and the Southern Conference have a better-than-.500 mark in the NCAA Division I National Championships.
-CAA Football is 24-14 in the playoffs over the last five years.
+-- Over the last five seasons only CAA Football, the Gateway Conference and the Southern have a better-than-.500 mark in the NCAA Division I National Championships.
+CAA Football is 21-11 in the playoffs over the last five years.
+The three remaining CAA Football teams are all .500-or-better in their playoff appearances during the span.

 2007 CAA FOOTBALL TEAM-BY-TEAM CAPSULES